 The number of questions for each topic varies greatly as some areas, such as Burglary or PACE Code C, lend themselves to greater numbers of questions than, say, Blackmail or Kidnap.

 When was the last update to the site?

 For NPPF Step 2 Legal Examination candidates, the Q&A site is updated to the new syllabus at the end of the last Inspectors' exam each year, generally mid-October.
-The site is also updated with new questions throughout the year.

 How can I ensure I have answered all the questions in the topic and not repeat questions I have already answered?

 There are no provisions in the online system for completely preventing repeated questions.
 This is due to the varied number of questions per subject area, but also because the Q&As should not be used as the only method of revision.

 SubscriptionsI have forgotten my username and password.
 What should I do?